MicrosoftDocs/learn/learn-pr/wwl-azure/describe-azure-storage-services/includes/2-accounts.md

 A storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.
 Data in this account is secure, highly available, durable, and massively scalable.

 When you create your storage account, you’ll start by picking the storage account type.
-The type of account determines the storage services and redundancy options and has an impat on the use cases.
+The type of account determines the storage services and redundancy options and has an impact on the use cases.
 Below is a list of redundancy options that will be covered later in this module:

  -  Locally redundant storage (LRS)
  -  Geo-redundant storage (GRS)